ejpring/docker-centos-streams/samples/StreamsDevelopmentContainer/README.md

 All Rights Reserved

-## Docker container 'centos7-streams42-dev'
+## Streams Development Container

-This repository contains a Dockerfile and associated scripts, intended for use with [Docker](https://www.docker.com/).
-It creates a container for [IBM Streams](http://ibmstreams.github.io/) application development, consisting of:
+This repository contains scripts that creates a [Docker container](https://www.docker.com/) for [IBM Streams](http://ibmstreams.github.io/) application development, consisting of:

 * a development subset of **IBM Streams release 4.2**
 * CentOS release 7